- This event has passed.

 Glutes & Hamstrings

-- Bulgarian Split Squat – 8 reps each leg – 4 sets
+- Curtsy Lunge Knee Up – 8 reps each leg – 4 sets

-- Single Leg Deadlift to Reverse Lunge – 8 reps each leg – 4 sets
+- Single Leg Deadlift to Reverse Lunge – 8 reps each leg (count each lunge) – 4 sets

 Place your feet hip width apart and not too far away from your body, when you press up it should make about a 90 degree angle.
 Its very important to make sure you are not arching your back as you thrust up and also to not let it arch as you bring the weight down.
 I find it helps me to lift my toes a bit and really push through my heels to make sure I am isolating my glutes as much as possible.

 With your feet about hips width apart, grip the bar wider than your hips with both your palms facing you.
 Slowly lower the bar down your shins being sure to squeeze your glutes as you pull up.
 The most important thing here to be pushing your hips back and putting weight into your heels.
 Keep a slight bend in your knees but mostly straight and really feel your hips going back rather than just your chest going down to avoid pulling the bar up with your lower back.
 Also keep your chin tucked, don’t be looking up into the mirror.